 Note, that companies participating in the Pre-Cert Program benefit from reduced premarket requirements, but greater efforts must be made with the post-market surveillance.

-Our perspective regarding Pre-Cert is that FDA finishes the development of the model in revision 2.0 by the end of 2019.
 After gaining experience, the model may be opened afterwards for new participants eventually.

 Mobile Medical Apps

 The FDA applies the same risk-based approach to medical apps as to other medical devices.
 The focus lies on apps as an accessory to a regulated medical device or on apps transforming a mobile platform into a medical device.
 In a recent guidance on medical apps the FDA differentiates between apps being a medical device or not and provides a regulatory overview.